 Nearby is the Frida Kahlo Museum which is the house she lived in for most of her life and in later years, with Diego Rivera.
 It is also called Casa Azul because of course, the house is painted in a deep blue color.
 In the afternoon, we’ll tour her house to learn about the life of this famous Mexican artist and her relationship with Diego Rivera.

-Later, we’ll check into a hotel in the city center of México City for 2 nights.
+Later, we’ll check into a hotel near the city center of México City for 2 nights.